-Notification of infant death - Do not make further contact Outcome four: Woman discharged home but her infant has significant health concerns for which they are receiving treatment. with the family.
-1. At six and 22 weeks using hospital number check electronic participant records for notification of an infant death - undertake a detailed review of the hospital case notes, follow-up any transfers to other hospitals / hospice or contact the infant's neonatologist prior to prompting or sending two and six months questionnaires. a.
+Notification of infant death - Do not make further contact with the family.
+Outcome four: Woman discharged home but her infant has significant health concerns for which they are receiving treatment.
+At six and 22 weeks using hospital number check electronic participant records for notification of an infant death - undertake a detailed review of the hospital case notes, follow-up any transfers to other hospitals / hospice or contact the infant's neonatologist prior to prompting or sending two and six months questionnaires. a.
 No notification of infant death - invite or prompt women to complete the two-month follow-up for herself and her infant. b.
 Notification of infant death - Do not make further contact with the family.
 Outcome five: Women discharged home but her infant has significant health concerns and remains in hospital at two and / or six months.
-For the woman At six weeks telephone contact first, to discuss completing the two-month follow-up for herself.
-Ask permission to make contact again for the six month follow-up - record decision.
+At six weeks telephone contact first, to discuss completing the two-month follow-up for herself.
+Ask permission to make contact again for the six-month follow-up - record decision.
 At 22 weeks telephone contact first, to discuss completing the two-month follow-up for herself.
 For the infant The research midwife will collect the data.
 Outcome six: Infant discharged home no significant health concerns.
 Residence different from mother.
-The research mowine will collect the data.
-At six weeks check the hospital records for notification of an infant death. a.
-No notification of infant death - invite or prompt guardian / adoptive parent to complete the two-month follow-up for the infant. b.
+At six weeks check the hospital records for notification of an infant death.
+No notification of infant death - invite or prompt guardian / adoptive parent to complete the two-month follow-up for the infant.
 Notification of infant death - Do not make further contact with the guardian or adoptive family.
-If no notification of infant death at six weeks check the hospital records at 22 weeks for subsequent notification of infant death. a.
-No notification of infant death - invite or prompt guardian / adoptive parent to complete the two-month follow-up for the infant death - invite or prompt guardian / adoptive parent to complete the two-month follow-up for the infant. b.
+If no notification of infant death at six weeks check the hospital records at 22 weeks for subsequent notification of infant death.
+No notification of infant death - invite or prompt guardian / adoptive parent to complete the two-month follow-up for the infant.
 Notification of infant death - Do not make further contact with the guardian or adoptive family.
 Outcome seven: Women discharged home to residence different from infant.
-At six weeks telephone contact first, to discuss completing the two-month follow-up for herself.
+3. At six weeks telephone contact first, to discuss completing the two-month follow-up for herself.
 Ask permission to make contact again for the six month follow-up - record decision.
-At 22 weeks telephone contact first, to discuss completing the two-month follow-up for herself.
-Outcome eight: 0, 1.
+4. At 22 weeks telephone contact first, to discuss completing the two-month follow-up for herself.
+Outcome eight: 🗠 1.
 Do not make further contact with the family.